 - Every Landlord's Legal Guide / Janet Portman, Marcia Stewart & Ralph Warner.
 10th ed.
 Berkeley, CA: Nolo, 2010.

 - Every Tenant's Legal Guide / Janet Portman & Marcia Stewart.
 6th ed.
 Berkeley, CA: Nolo, 2009.

 - Renters' Rights: The Basics / Janet Portman & Marcia Stewart.
 6th ed.
 Berkeley, CA: Nolo, 2012.

-There are several ways to begin research into landlord-tenant case law.
+There are several ways to begin researching landlord-tenant case law.
 One way is to find the statutes that apply to your situation in the Annotated Code of Maryland.
 You can find additional cases by reading books that explain the law and noting the cases they cite.
 Another method of finding cases is to search the Maryland Digest, which is a subject index to Maryland case law.
-The Digest arranges summaries of published cases by legal issue using something called the "topic and key number" system.
-Once you know the topic and key number combination that represents your issue, look up that topic and key number in the Digest and you should find a list of summaries of cases that discuss your issue.
+The Digest arranges summaries of published cases by legal issue using the "topic and key number" system.
+Once you know the topic and key number combination for your issue, look up that topic and key number in the Digest and you will find a list of case summaries discuss your issue.
 Each summary includes a citation to the full text of a case.